tireddy2/ikev2-pqc-auth/draft-ietf-ipsecme-ikev2-pqc-auth.md

 ML-DSA-44, ML-DSA-65, and ML-DSA-87 are designed to offer security comparable with the SHA-256/SHA3-256, AES-192, and AES-256 respectively.
 Similarly, SLH-DSA-128{S,F}-{SHA2,SHAKE}, SLH-DSA-192{S,F}-{SHA2,SHAKE}, and SLH-DSA-256{S,F}-{SHA2,SHAKE} are designed to offer security comparable with the AES-128, AES-192, and AES-256 respectively.

 The Security Considerations section of {{?I-D.ietf-lamps-dilithium-certificates}} and {{?I-D.ietf-lamps-x509-slhdsa}} apply to this specification as well.

+SLH-DSA keys are limited to 2^64 signatures.
+This upper bound is so large that even a IKEv2 server establishing IKEv2 sessions at an extremely high rate could not realistically reach it (at 10 billion signatures per second, it would still take over 58 years).
+The limit is therefore of theoretical interest only, but implementations may still track signature usage as a precautionary security measure.

 # Acknowledgements
 {:numbered="false"}